-The Crown also breached the Treaty for its compulsory public works takings of land for the Paraparaumu Aerodrome (now the Kāpiti Coast Airport) in the 1930s and 1940s.
-The Crown then failed to protect the interests of the original owners when privatising the airport in 1995.
-The Crown also failed to properly consider offering surplus land back to the original owners before selling the airport to a private company.
+The Crown further breached the Treaty by its compulsory public works takings of land for the Paraparaumu Aerodrome (now the Kāpiti Coast Airport) in the 1930s and 1940s.
+The Crown then failed to protect the interests of the original owners when privatising the airport in 1995, and it failed to properly consider offering surplus land back to the original owners before selling the airport to a private company.
 The Crown conceded that it breached the Treaty by failing to protect the original owners' rights when the airport company sold land in 1999.

-The Tribunal also found that alienation of the Waikanae riverbed as a result of individual titles and surveying practices further breached the Treaty, the iwi's control of the river being undermined by actions of local government enabled under legislation.
+The Tribunal also found that the alienation of the Waikanae riverbed as a result of individual titles and surveying practices further breached the Treaty, with the iwi's control of the river being undermined by actions of local government enabled under legislation.

 The Crown breached Treaty principles through the Town and Country Planning Act 1953, which allowed the Waikanae town centre to be sited on top of a Te Ātiawa/Ngāti Awa papakāinga without adequate consultation or consideration of Māori interests.
-On balance, the Tribunal also found that the Crown acquired the land for the Hemi Matenga Memorial Park, which is on the hillside above Waikanae township, in breach of the Treaty, and that today the claimants are unable to exercise tino rangatiratanga and kaitiakitanga over this taonga as the Treaty partnership requires.
+On balance, the Tribunal also found that the Crown acquired the land for the Hemi Matenga Memorial Park, which is on the hillside above Waikanae township, in breach of the Treaty, and that today the claimants are unable to exercise tino rangatiratanga and kaitiakitanga over this taonga, as the Treaty partnership requires.

-To address the harm caused by the Crown's Treaty breaches, the Tribunal recommended the Crown urgently negotiate a Treaty settlement with Te Ātiawa/Ngāti Awa.
-The Tribunal also recommended that the Crown consider restoring legal ownership of the Hemi Matenga Memorial Park and implementing a co-governance arrangement for its management.
-It further recommended the Crown amend the offer-back procedures of the Public Works Act 1981, which prejudiced the former owners of Kāpiti Coast Airport lands.
+To address the harm caused by the Crown's Treaty breaches, the Tribunal recommended that the Crown urgently negotiate a Treaty settlement with Te Ātiawa/Ngāti Awa.
+The Tribunal also recommended that the Crown consider restoring the legal ownership of the Hemi Matenga Memorial Park and implementing a co-governance arrangement for its management.
+It further recommended that the Crown amend the offer-back procedures of the Public Works Act 1981, which prejudiced the former owners of Kāpiti Coast Airport lands.

-The Porirua ki Manawatū Tribunal panel comprises Presiding Officer Deputy Chief Judge Dr Caren Fox, Sir Douglas Kidd, Dr Monty Soutar, Tania Simpson, and Dr Grant Phillipson.
+The Porirua ki Manawatū panel comprises Deputy Chief Judge Dr Caren Fox, Sir Douglas Kidd (retired as of 2023), Dr Grant Phillipson, Tania Simpson, and Dr Monty Soutar.
 The panel is currently in the process of hearing the claims of Ngāti Raukawa and affiliated groups.
-After the volume addressing those claims is released, focus will turn to a report on districtwide issues and claims.
+After the volume addressing those claims is released, the focus will turn to a report on district-wide issues and claims.